githubharald/SimpleHTR/README.md

 * When training the model, add the command line option `--fast`

 The dataset should be located on an SSD drive.
-Using the `--fast` option and a GTX 1050 Ti training takes around 3h with a batch size of 500.
+Using the `--fast` option and a GTX 1050 Ti training single words takes around 3h with a batch size of 500.
+Training text lines takes a bit longer.

 ## Information about model